Your new design will be uploaded in:

 Click here to download a copy of it.

-• Reflect modern day society and actively seek to address or challenge stereotypes
+• reflect modern society and help challenge stereotypes

 Consulting with Key Stakeholders